 Metrics can certainly be a useful way to quickly understand the effectiveness of your supply chain.

-However, those metrics need to reflect the same holistic view of your supply chain developed as the first stage of your inception of lean supply chain management.
+However, those metrics need to reflect the holistic view of your supply chain developed as the first stage of your inception of Lean Supply Chain Management.

-Putting in place short-sighted metrics can actually have the opposite effect that you were looking for, driving inefficient behaviors and wasteful processes simply so that an arbitrary target can be hit.
+Putting in place short-sighted metrics can actually have the opposite effect that you were looking for, driving inefficient behaviors and wasteful processes simply to achieve an arbitrary target.

 Understanding What the Customer really Values

-One of the core steps in proper lean supply chain management is to fully understand what your customer values.
+One of the core steps in proper Lean Supply Chain Management is to fully understand what your customers value.

 Often, customers will place less emphasis on cost than on getting access to the product they want as fast as possible and having that product be of the highest quality.

-Reorganizing your supply chain to fit exactly what the customer wants can help cut down on unnecessary processes or products that don’t generate any real value.
+Reorganizing your supply chain to align with customer preferences can help cut down on unnecessary processes or products that do not generate any real value.